Landry signs bills that aim to 'Make America Healthy Again' beside RFK at Pennington Biomedical

 Another sign did not mince words: "He's killing us one American at a time; you're complicit!"

 Landry also signed SB 19, which eases access to the animal dewormer ivermectin.
-Conspiracy theorists have said the National Institues of Health have determined that ivermectin cures cancer but that the government is stopping its use.
-Reseachers say ivermectin should be explored for use with other therapies, but it's use as a cure is unfounded.
+Conspiracy theorists have said the National Institutes of Health have determined that ivermectin cures cancer but that the government is stopping its use.
+Researchers say ivermectin should be explored for use with other therapies, but it's use as a cure is unfounded.

 The governor also signed a letter to the Trump administration requesting the restriction of sales of unhealthy foods using Supplemental Nutritional Assistance Program funds, formerly known as food stamps.
 In May, Landry signed an order to ask the federal government for the SNAP restriction, claiming it was an outright ban at the time.